SPT-Mod-Dev/SPT-Mod-Dev/README.md

  - New focus Expand the Spanish Protectorate gives German event to transfer French North Africa
  - New focus Develop the Spanish Protectorate gives compliance and factories in French North Africa

+#### Soviet Union
+ - Focus 'PC of Mechanical Engineering' now grants a Land Warfare Facility in Moscow

 ### 3.14.15 Pie